r-wbr/bicep-advanced-toolset/docs/resourceOrganization.md

 # Guidelines for resource organization
 The naming of all objects follows the guidelines defined in this section.
 Each directory object, resource container, and resource object is identified by a predefined prefix.
 The prefix is followed by several sections divided by a hyphen.
 The naming is always done in English and in lowercase.

-## Resource container
-Resource containers are subscriptions or resource groups.
-Resource containers of type resource group use the prefix 'rg'.
-Subscription resource containers use the 'sub' prefix.

-> [!NOTE]
-> The creation of a new resource group should only be allowed if all enforced tags exist on the resource group during deployment!

 ## Resource groups
 Resource containers of type resource group use the {Prefix} 'rg'.
 1. The name of a resource group is composed of the affixes {CustomerId}?, {Prefix}, {Name}, {Region}, {Environment}?, {Suffix}? in this order.
 Name sections are divided by hyphens.